2019mohamed/DNA-and-NLP/README.md

 # DNA-and-NLP
-DNA classification with one hot vector and semantic embedding
+DNA classification with one hot vector and semantic embedding and many ...